childsb/glusterfs-hadoop-docs/ConfiguringHadoop1.markdown

 **Configure the Plugin**

 Copy the plugin to the $HADOOP_HOME/lib directory.
+[The plugin can be obtained here](https://forge.gluster.org/hadoop/pages/Home#Releases)

 ** Modify the hadoop-env.sh file **